benbristow/spotify-linux-preview-install-script/README.md

 To use:
 - Open your terminal

-- Copy and paste in the following:
+- Copy and paste in the following (line by line):

 > - wget https://raw.github.com/benbristow/spotify-linux-preview-install-script/master/spotifyinstall.sh
 > - chmod +x spotifyinstall.sh